Important Updates

 These measures – designed to complement the existing French group travel scheme – fulfil UK-Germany Treaty commitments, marking a small but symbolically significant restoration of post-Brexit educational mobility.

-Other key changes include expanding the number of eligible prizes for the Global Talent route; decreasing the maximum stay under the Seasonal Worker route to six months (down from the current 12-month allowance) in any rolling 10-month period; and allowing students who have completed their higher education studies to establish a business while switching to the new Innovator Founder route (which replaces the Start-up category).
+Other key changes include expanding the number of eligible prizes for the Global Talent route; and decreasing the maximum stay under the Seasonal Worker route to six months (down from the current 12-month allowance) in any rolling 10-month period.
+The reforms will also allow, as of November 25, 2025, students who have completed their higher education studies to switch to the Innovator Founder route without having to leave the United Kingdom to do so (as is currently required); and until granted, to start a business or undertake work.

 Background